Skip to main content

 Prevention is key with STDs, but it’s not an easy task.
 Think hard before engaging in sex with someone unfamiliar to you whose sexual history you do not know.
 Discuss the possibility of STD testing with your partner prior to an initial sexual encounter, and keep condoms within reach.

 Schedule an appointment with your doctor to be screened for STDs, and consider you may need to repeat these if you have multiple sexual partners.
-While medication treatment is easy with some STDs, others can be more involved, require surgery, or lead to fertility problems, in both women and men.
+While medication treatment is easy with some STDs, others can be more involved, require surgery, or lead to fertility problems, in both females and men.

 Talk to your doctor about vaccines that can prevent STDs: currently, the HPV vaccine, Hepatitis A, and Hepatitis B vaccines all work to prevent STDs.
-Other vaccines, like an HIV vaccine remain under study.
+Other vaccines, like an HIV vaccine, remain under study.

 Take away points: